autonity/docs.autonity.org/concepts/ofd/index.md

 It is important to note that OFD runs alongside Autonity's Tendermint proof of stake consensus implementation and is _fully automated_: omission accountability events are generated and processed by protocol; no manual intervention by validator operators is required.

 As noted above the block proposer generates and includes a BLS signature aggregation of _precommit_ signatures of height $h - \Delta$ into the $ActivityProof$ included in the header of $h$.
-Each block header contains a historical record of committee activity in the current epoch, allowing for the $\Delta$ discussed above.

 OFD inspects the $ActivityProof$ to determine committee _inactivity_ historically over a block window defined by the OFD protocol configuration parameter $LookbackWindow$.
 The $ActivityProof$, like an AFD fault proof, is on-chain, therefore.